The-Naive-Bayesian/tango-cypress-submission/README.md

 Some tests in this suite use environmental variables for sensitive or configurable values.
 These tests will fail if these values are not set.

-To set these values, copy the `cypress/EXAMPLE.env.json` file, then change the values provided to fit your data.
+To set these values, copy the `EXAMPLE.env.json` file, then change the values provided to fit your data.
-For example, `accountEmail` should be updated with the email address of a test account set up for email-based authentication, while `accountPassword` should be updated with that account's password.
+For example, `email` should be updated with the email address of a test account set up for email-based authentication, while `password` should be updated with that account's password.

 # How To Run Tests
 To run the tests in this project, use the `npx cypress open` command,